 Barker, S. A., 2010.
 The Midwife's coracle: a phenomenological study of midwives' experiences of emotionally supporting motherhood.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: